stelligent/cfn_nag/README.md

 To allow for checking parameter values, a user can specify the parameter values in a JSON file passed on the command line to both `cfn_nag` and `cfn_nag_scan` with the `--parameter-values-path=<filename/uri>` flag.

-The format of the JSON is a single key "Parameters" whose value is a dictionary with each key/value pair mapping to the Parameters like such:
+The format of the JSON is a single key, "Parameters", whose value is a dictionary with each key/value pair mapping to the Parameters:

 ```json
 {